vikas08thapa/Image_Classification_CNN_Keras/README.md

 # Step 3 Training

+* Download mnist data from **http://yann.lecun.com/exdb/mnist/** or use any other dataset
 * Put the images in DATA folder and chanage the training.py parameters *img_width, img_height = 28, 28* change the width and height according to image.

 * classes_num = 10 *change according to your classes here its for mnist hence its 10*